Cremation Costs in West Virginia (2026)

 Cremation costs in West Virginia range from $1,400 for direct cremation to $5,000 for a full funeral service followed by cremation.
 Additional costs may include urns ($50-$3,000), memorial services ($500-$2,000), and scattering or inurnment fees ($200-$600).
 The total depends on the level of service you choose.

-What types of cremation are available in West Virginia?
+Which cremation options exist in West Virginia?

 Can I scatter ashes in West Virginia?